SharmainePopov/AzurePolicy/controlCloudShellLocations/Readme.md

 Overview
 ---------
 These policies might be able to control the deployment of Cloud Shell resources, to prevent creation outside of Allowed Locations.
-The oud Shell environment set up creates a new Resource Group, Storage Account, and  Azure Fileshare, or allow a user to select pre-existing for use.
-These policies affect creation of NEW Resource Groups and Storage Accounts, and by association, Fileshares.
+The Cloud Shell environment set up process either creates a new Resource Group, Storage Account, and  Azure Fileshare, or allow a user to select pre-existing for use.
+These policies pertain to creation of NEW Resource Groups and Storage Accounts, and by association, Fileshares, only.
+They will not impact existing Cloud Shell environments.

 In the write up below, DEFAULT Cloud Shell resources are what is created automatically when a user simply clicks the "Create Storage" button in the Cloud Shell interface.
 CUSTOM resources are what are created by clicking "Advanced Settings" and making choices.